There are no news items at this time.

 Publications include planning studies and recommendations, interactive and print maps, funding resources, information on pedestrian and bicyclist demand, and commuting and safety tips.

-Published in 2015, the 2040 Regional Pedestrian and Bicycle Plan is a long-range planning document that describes our region’s vision for enhancing pedestrian and bicycle infrastructure within the eight-county Transportation Management Area (TMA).
+The 2045 Active Transportation Plan is a long-range planning document that describes our region’s vision for enhancing pedestrian and bicycle infrastructure within the eight-county region.

 Pedestrian and Bicycle Special District Studies identify districts where there are significant opportunities to replace vehicle trips with pedestrian or bicycle trips and to improve pedestrian and bicycle safety.
 Studies include maps, supplements and appendices.